mkl829/GaitDemo/README.md

 ```

 ## Usage
-Download the gait dataset from <a href="https://github.com/mmGait/people-gait" target="_blank">here</a>.
+We use an open gait dataset from <a href="https://github.com/mmGait/people-gait" target="_blank">here</a>.

 Here we only focus on scenarios with single subject.
-We choose to use the data from "room1/1/fixed_route/60Ghz_radar" for demo.
+We choose to use the data from "room1/1/fixed_route/60Ghz_radar" of the above dataset for demo, just as the same as "data/60Ghz_radar" in our repository.

 To train a model:

     python train.py --model_name <model_name> --data_dir <dataset_folder_dir>

-* `<model_name>` can be one of the following options: mmgaitnet, srpnet, tcpcn and pointnet.
+* `<model_name>` can be one of the following options: `mmgaitnet`, `srpnet`, `tcpcn` and `pointnet`.

 * `<dataset_folder_dir>` is the directory where the dataset is located in.
+You can omit this parameter if you directly download this repository and don't move the dataset to other directories.

 * For more details of the parameter setting, please refer to `train.py`.